PACK-Solutions/mob-programming/README.md

 [![PACK Solutions](.github/images/pack-solutions-logo.png)](http://www.pack-solutions.com)

 ## Installation
+> This step is only required if you want to run Mob Programming on a self-managed server or a local machine.
+To directly use the Mob Programming app, you can skip this step and go to the [How to](#how-to) paragraph.

-### Platform & tools
+### Platform
-You need to install Node.js and then the development tools.
-Node.js comes with a package manager called [npm](https://www.npmjs.com) for installing Node.js applications and libraries.
+You need to install Node.js to run the Mob Programming app which is an [Angular](https://angular.io/) application.
+Node.js comes with a package manager called [npm](https://www.npmjs.com).
 * [Install node.js](https://nodejs.org/download/) (requires Node.js version ≥ `12`)

 ### Clone the repo